Sharpe Pritchard LLP

 Our trainees often experience secondments to our clients, usually on a part time basis.

-Litigation, ICT and data, commercial contracts and procurement, infrastructure, construction, real estate, planning and parliamentary (seats subject to change).
+Litigation, ICT and data, commercial contracts, procurement, infrastructure, construction, real estate, planning, parliamentary

 Type of practice